Lion Forge Entertainment: Other projects

 In addition to long-form programming, Lion Forge Entertainment has co-produced short-form projects such as the Disney+ musical short Rise Up, Sing Out and the animated series Young Love, a spin-off of Hair Love, which premiered on Max in 2022.

 Awards and recognition

-Lion Forge’s award run began when its very first animated short, Hair Love, received the Academy Award for Best Animated Short Film.
-Two years later, the studio’s hometown partnership with Nine PBS yielded Drawn In, which collected a Mid-America Emmy for Outstanding Short Form Content.
+Lion Forge's first animated short, Hair Love, received the Academy Award for Best Animated Short Film.
+Two years later, Drawn In, received a Mid-America Emmy for Outstanding Short Form Content.

 In 2021, Fast Company named Lion Forge Entertainment on its annual list of innovative film and television companies.

-On the ratings front, flagship series Iyanu premiered as the #1 kids’ program on Cartoon Network and entered Max’s Top 10 Kids & Family chart.
+The series Iyanu premiered as the #1 kids' program on Cartoon Network and was listed on Max’s Top 10 Kids & Family chart.
 The show also debuted on Showmax as the streamer’s most-watched Kids & Family title across 44 African territories.